PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 Feature flags are a tool to conditionally turn on or off code and components.
 They enable you to safely deploy or roll back new features, which helps you follow the [best practice of disconnecting deployment from release](/blog/github-gitlab-feature-flags#why-do-github-and-gitlab-use-feature-flags).

 The basic functionality of feature flags is simple enough to build yourself.
 The challenge comes as you scale and your needs become more complex.
+In this post, we'll cover:

-This post goes over the functionality of a feature flag service, the challenges of building a service in-house, the benefits of feature flags as a service, and how to make the build vs. buy decision.
+- The functionality of a feature flag service.
+- The challenges of building a service in-house.
+- The benefits of feature flags as a service.
+- How to make the build vs. buy decision.

 ## How does a feature flag service work?